PMBio/scLVM/README.md

 * scLVM relies heavily on [limix](https://github.com/PMBio/limix), which can be installed using ``pip install limix`` on most systems.

-* If you would like to use the non-linear GPLVM for visualisation, you require the [GPy](https://github.com/SheffieldML/GPy) package.
-This can be installed using `pip install GPy`
+* If you would like to use the non-linear GPLVM for visualisation, we suggest installing the [GPy](https://github.com/SheffieldML/GPy) package.
+This can be installed using `pip install GPy`.

 * Preprocessing steps are executed in R and require R>3.0:
 For an example of how raw counts can be processed appropriately, see [R/transform_counts_Tcells.R](https://github.com/PMBio/scLVM/blob/master/R/transform_counts_Tcells.R).
 A more extensively commented markdown version of the script can be found here: [transform_counts_demo.Rmd](https://github.com/PMBio/scLVM/blob/master/R/transform_counts_demo.Rmd).